mhightower83/BacktraceLog/ReadMe.md

 Enables backtrace logging by defining the maximum number of entries/levels/depth.
 Minimum value is 4.
 Values above 0 and less than 4 are processed as 4.

 ## `-DDEBUG_ESP_BACKTRACELOG_SHOW=1`
 Print BacktraceLog report after postmortem stack dump.
+This option will show additional information: `PC:SP:<function addr>`
+* `PC` - Program counter
+* `SP` - Stack pointer, register a1
+* `<function addr>` - An estimated address for the start of the function

+Due to limited resources on the ESP8266, we only save `PC` to the long lived buffer.

 ## `-DDEBUG_ESP_BACKTRACELOG_USE_IRAM_BUFFER=1`
 The backtrace can be stored in DRAM or IRAM.
 The default is DRAM.
 To select IRAM add this option.